stackplanet/sourcestack/README.md

 # sourcestack: a highly adaptable template for full-stack serverless nodejs web apps

-**sourcestack** is a full-stack serverless nodejs web app template, ready to be deployed into your AWS account and adapted to your needs.
+sourcestack is a full-stack serverless nodejs web app template, ready to be deployed into your AWS account and adapted to your needs.

-sourcestack surfaces all infrastructure as source code within the template, in contrast to frameworks such as AWS Amplify that push infrastructure down into libraries and code generation tools.
+**sourcestack surfaces all infrastructure as source code**, unlike frameworks such as AWS Amplify that push infrastructure down into libraries and code generation tools.
 This gives you total control over your application and ensures that you won't be trapped by the assumptions made by a framework.
-See [Design philosophy](https://github.com/stackplanet/sourcestack/wiki/Design-philosophy) for more.
+See [Design philosophy](https://github.com/stackplanet/sourcestack/wiki/Design-philosophy) for more on this "low-abstraction" approach.

 The template includes a simple todo list app - you can try it out at [sourcestack-demo.com](https://sourcestack-demo.com)